moemachef/Front-end-Developer-Interview-Questions-And-Answers/answers/ReactJS.md

 <video> tag in your browser.
 In a video tag, your browser will create a set of video controls
 such as a play button, a timecode number, a scrubber progress bar etc. These elements aren’t part of your “regular DOM”, but instead, part of the “Shadow DOM”.

+  #### What is the diffrence between Controlled Component & Uncontrolled Component ?

+A Controlled Component is one that takes its current value through props and notifies changes through callbacks like onChange.
+A parent component "controls" it by handling the callback and managing its own state and passing the new values as props to the controlled component.
+You could also call this a "dumb component".

+A Uncontrolled Component is one that stores its own state internally, and you query the DOM using a ref to find its current value when you need it.
+This is a bit more like traditional HTML.